 What Does The Process Involve?

-During the initial interview, we will help you decide whether you would be more comfortable meeting together or separately and whether you are more comfortable trying to resolve issues in one session or prefer shorter multiple sessions.
-Before mediation, each party will sign an Agreement to Mediate and will have an opportunity to provide written confidential information to Ms. Razo about their side of the case.
+Before mediation, each party will sign an Agreement to Mediate and will have an opportunity to provide written confidential information to the mediator about their side of the case.
 Both parties and your attorneys, if you have hired one, will attend mediation.
 If you choose to meet separately, the mediator will travel back and forth to talk with each party in turn.
 Otherwise, the parties will meet together with the mediator.

 Can You Act As Both My Attorney And Mediator?

 No. A mediator is required to act as a neutral third party, which means the same person can’t act as both your lawyer and your mediator.
-As a mediator, you can count on Anne M. Razo to help you:
+As a mediator, you can count on us to help you: